louthy/language-ext/README.md

 > Obviously, update the `Version` attributes to the appropriate values.
 Also note that you will probably need the latest VS2019+ for this to work.
 Even early versions of VS2019 seem to have problems.

+There's more information on the code-gen features on [the wiki](https://github.com/louthy/language-ext/wiki/Code-generation)

 ## Unity

 This library seems compatible on the latest (at the time of writing) Unity 2018.2 with __incremental compiler__ (which enables C# 7), so it should work well once Unity has official support for C# 7 on upcoming 2018.3.